microsoft/SynapseML/website/docs/features/lightgbm/about.md

 that are actually on the same executor node.

 SyanpseML has two modes, "streaming" and "bulk", that control how data is transferred from Spark to LightGBM.
-This mode does not affect training but can affect memory usage fit/transform time.
+This mode doesn't affect training but can affect memory usage fit/transform time.

 #### Bulk Execution mode
 The "Bulk" mode requires accumulating all data in executor memory before creating Datasets.
 This mode can cause